-Field Description External Page URL Enter a URL that is directed to wireless clients when they access to the access point.
-Redirect Type (after user is Select the action to occur after the clients click the Agree button.
+Field Description Redirect Type (after user is Select the action to occur after the clients click the Agree button.
 The options are listed here: authenticated) Fixed URL: Directs clients to a specified web page.
 Selecting this option displays the Fixed URL field. - Session Keep: Directs clients to the web page they requested prior to the click-through window. - Disabled: Disables redirect.
 The welcome.html file that you prepared is displayed.
 When the Captive Portal field is Click-Through and the Authentication Proxy Page is Disabled, the welcome page on the access point is displayed.
 This is the default setting.
 Primary RADIUS Server IP Enter the IPv4 address of the primary RADIUS server.
 The default is 192.168.1.1.
 Primary RADIUS Server Key Enter the shared secret key for the primary RADIUS server.
 Here are the guidelines: - The key can be up to 128 alphanumeric characters. - It is case-sensitive.
 It must be same on the access point and server. - The default is no key.
 Secondary RADIUS Server IP Enter the IPv4 address of a secondary RADIUS server.
 This field is optional.
 The access point sends authentication requests to this address if the primary RADIUS server does not respond to requests.
 Secondary RADIUS Server Key Enter the shared secret key for the secondary RADIUS server.

-Table 28.
-Captive Portal - External Page Redirect (Continued)

-Field Description RADIUS Port Enter the RADIUS port number of the RADIUS server.
+RADIUS Port Enter the RADIUS port number of the RADIUS server.
 If you entered IP addresses for both primary and secondary servers, the units must be using the same port number.
 The range is 0 to 65535.
 The default is 1812.

+Table 30.
+Captive Portal - External Page Redirect (Continued)

-Verify RADIUS packets This feature adds and verifies the Message-Authenticator attribute for RADIUS requests and responses.
+Field Description Verify RADIUS packets This feature adds and verifies the Message-Authenticator attribute for RADIUS requests and responses.
 The Message-Authenticator attribute is used to validate a RADIUS request.
-Required - The Message-Authenticator attribute is always added to RADIUS requests sent from the AP.
-The Message-Authenticator attribute of RADIUS response packets received from the RADIUS server is always verified. - If the Message-Authenticator attribute is not present or the attribute contains an invalid value, the RADIUS packet is dropped and the authentication is considered to have failed.
-Disabled - The Message-Authenticator attribute is not added to RADIUS requests sent from the AP. - The Message-Authenticator attribute of RADIUS response packets received from the RADIUS server is not verified.
+Required - The Message-Authenticator attribute is always added to RADIUS requests sent from the AP. - The Message-Authenticator attribute of RADIUS response packets received from the RADIUS server is always verified. - If the Message-Authenticator attribute is not present or the attribute contains an invalid value, the RADIUS packet is dropped and the authentication is considered to have failed.
+Disabled The Message-Authenticator attribute is not added to RADIUS requests sent from the AP. - The Message-Authenticator attribute of RADIUS response packets received from the RADIUS server is not verified.
 The default is Disabled.
 RADIUS Accounting Control RADIUS accounting, When accounting is enabled, the access point sends client information, such as usage time, to the RADIUS server.
 The options are listed here: - Enabled: Activate RADIUS accounting. - Disabled: Deactivate RADIUS accounting.
 This is the default setting.
+Session Timeout Session Timeout Action See Table 29 on page 149.
+DNS Proxy for Walled Garden See Table 29 on page 149.